GoogleCloudPlatform/cloud-hackathons/hacks/genai-intro/README.md

 Create two Cloud Storage Buckets, one for uploading documents and another one for staging.
 You can choose any name for the first bucket, but call the staging bucket `{YOUR PROJECT ID}-staging`.

 We'll trigger the summary generation automatically when a document is uploaded to the first Cloud Storage Bucket.
-We've already provided you with a(n incomplete) Cloud Run Function, make sure that this function is triggered whenever a new document is uploaded to the Cloud Storage Bucket.
+We've already provided you with a(n incomplete) Cloud Run Function, `process-document`, make sure that this function is triggered whenever a new document is uploaded to the Cloud Storage Bucket.

-> **Note** The Cloud Run Function is configured to be triggered when a message is sent to an already existing Pub/Sub topic.
+> **Note** The provided Cloud Run Function is configured to be triggered when a message is sent to an already existing Pub/Sub topic.
 You'll need to configure the correct Cloud Storage Bucket to send a message to that topic whenever a new document is added.

 ### Success Criteria